Learn the language of film and media and how it has shaped us, how it can enrich our lives and how you, through creative practice, can shape it.

-Communications and Media Studies at Kent was ranked 5th for graduate prospects and scored 92% overall in The Complete University Guide 2021.
+Communications and Media Studies at Kent was ranked 4th for research quality and 14th overall in The Complete University Guide 2023.

 Media Studies graduates have the same wide-ranging career opportunities as other graduates in the faculty of humanities.
 These include teaching, local and central government, business and the NGO sector.
 Our graduates also have skills and experience relevant to careers in the creative industries and media journalism, galleries and museums, heritage and tourism, and marketing and advertising.